Gate-Based Microwave Quantum Repeater Via Grid-State Encoding: Experimental Limits of GBMQR

-Since the operation of the remote controlled-Z gate is conditioned on the successful absorption of a transmitted wavepacket after undergoing a round-trip between the two cavities, entanglement between the two nodes within the same repeater segment is only established in the subset of events where the photon is successfully received back at the original transmitting cavity.
-This is due to the fact that when the photon is lost, the sequence of applied control pulses drives a receiving transmon outside the subset of its Hilbert space that defines the operation of the repeater.
-Detailed state evolution under channel losses is found in Appendix~\ref{app:EntanglementGeneration}.
+Since the remote controlled-Z gate is conditioned on reabsorbing the transmitted wavepacket after its round trip between the two cavities, entanglement within a repeater segment is established only when the photon successfully returns to the original transmitting cavity.
+If the photon is lost, the applied control sequence drives the receiving transmon outside the Hilbert-space subspace defining the repeater operation.
+The corresponding state evolution under channel loss is given in Appendix~\ref{app:EntanglementGeneration}.